-Pair programming has become a popular way of developing the newest products and encourages team members to share knowledge and grow together.
+Pair programming has become a popular way of developing the newest products and encouraging team members to share knowledge and grow together.
 Many of the world’s top enterprises adopt this innovative technique.
 Some of them with success and some of them with less expected results.

 Before a company embrace pair programming its leaders and developers should get to know some basic knowledge about this approach.
 As a company that not only uses this practice on a daily basis but also implements pair programming in the customer’s engineering teams, we’ve answered to the commonly asked questions about this technique, its pros and cons, how to prepare a workstation for developers working in pairs, and if pair programming is good for everyone.

 What is pair programming and how should it look like?

 You can find various definitions, but most of them agree that pair programming is an agile software development technique that requires two developers working together on the same block of code, using one workstation.
 In these pairs, one programmer is becoming a “Driver” and the second one is known as a “Navigator”.
 Where they work together “Driver” manages a computer and writes code, whereas “Navigator” is supposed to check the written code, follow colleague’s job, and work on problems faced during implementation.
 When using the pair programming technique, programmers should discuss ongoing works, search for effective solutions, and support each other.
 What’s important, roles in a pair coding team should be changed during a workday as they are not assigned permanently.

 How to prepare a workstation for pair programming?

 The most important thing when designing a workstation comes to making it comfortable for both programmers.
 A desk for a pair should be properly larger than a desk for an employee working alone.
 And when two people work together for eight hours a day both need their own, dedicated space to build a comfort zone.
 A workstation for coding duo requires at least two monitors that displaying the same things, and a keyboard and mouse for each developer.